cobianzo/gutenberg-post-lookup-component/README.md

 -   This repository creates the component `<PostLookup>`.
     -   It replaces the built in `<ComboboxControl>`, which loads all posts on page load.
     -   it allows to type up a post name, and select a post from the list.
 -   The repo includes a test block in order to test it.
+See `plugin.php`, which is the start of the plugin containing this block, and it has functions to create dummy data.
 -   Uses typescript and `playwright` testing, developed in `wp-env` with `wp-scripts` package.

 # TO DOs

-- The component should admit other query params.
-At least, the postType.
+- The component should admit other query params on top of the postType.
 - Install and setup `phpstan` for PHP better linting.
 - Setup ad repo with continous integration, executing tests using webhooks in git.
 - Finish the e2e testing.